ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 final_component = (original_component / sum_of_components) * total
 ```

 It is worth noting these are mutually exclusive and a result of many mathematical and logical steps.
-Therefore, to get a complete understanding of the above equations it is advisable to read the methodology or technical specifications.
+Therefore, to get a complete understanding of the above equations it is advisable to read the methodology specification.

-From the methodology and technical specification we can see that the method accepts a structured input.
+From the methodology specification we can see that the method accepts a structured input.
 The input parameters determine how the method operates and what kind of outputs we would expect from it.

 ### Example Run Through